 Traditional Caprese salad is made with thick slices of tomato, fresh mozzarella, basil, olive oil and balsamic vinegar.
-Our recipe for Caprese grilled chicken uses cherry tomatoes (which are available and tasty year round) and a white wine shallot mixture.
-We roast the tomatoes in the oven, top the chicken with mozzarella, and finish it off by broiling it.
-The result is simply amazing.
+Our chicken caprese chicken recipe uses cherry tomatoes (which are available and tasty year round) and a white wine shallot mixture.
+We roast the ripe tomatoes in the oven to bring out the sweet flavor.

 How do you pronounce Caprese?